How Might Google Police for Map Spam?

 Repeating the same word multiple times might also be a sign of map spam.
 Including words and letters in number fields, like those for phone numbers could be also be construed as map spam.

-The patent tells us that Google could possibly take a number of steps if it identifies this kind of map spam.
+The patent tells us that Google could take several steps if it identifies this kind of map spam.
 It could ignore it in some cases, or it could use it to negatively impact the rankings of businesses.
 If a business has a location that is important to their business – their customers can visit their office or location in person to conduct business, or they operate in specific regions, a listing in Google Maps can be helpful.
-Considering that for some Web search queries, Google Maps might be integrated into those results, and being ranked well in Google Maps could be really beneficial.
+Considering that for some Web search queries, Google Maps might be integrated into those results, and being ranked well in Google Maps could be beneficial.

 The patent is: